Estreuselito/bikerus/README.md

   - [Scikit-learn - RandomForestRegressor](#scikit-learn---randomforestregressor)
 - [Deployment and live predictions](#deployment-and-live-predictions)

-# Introduction for reproduciability
+# Introduction for reproducibility

-> 💡 Hereafter will be explained how to completely reproduce all the findings within this repo
+> 💡 The text that follows outlines how to fully reproduce the findings of this repository.

-To reproduce our findings you must first install and then run this repository.
+You must firt install and then run this repository.
 To do so we recommend that you use [docker](https://www.docker.com/products/docker-desktop) and [Visual Studio Code](https://code.visualstudio.com/) as this corresponds with our methodology.
 Alternatively, you can also use [Anaconda](https://www.anaconda.com/).

 ## Docker